vishvAsa/kalpAntaram/kANe/v2p1/02_varNa.md

 the takṣan is a sūdra and on the same level with an ayas kāra (ironsmith) and excluded from sacrificial rites.
 Even 80 early as the Sat.
 Br. the takṣan was an unboly person ( amedhya ) and his touch made yajñapātras impure ( I. 1.3.
 12).
 Uśanas 43 says that takṣaka is the offspring of a brāhmaṇa female from a sūcaka ( i. e. he is a pratiloma).
 He must be supposed to be originally different from the rathakāra (vide Tai.
 S. quoted above p.
 43 ) who was allowed the vedic rite of adhūna or probably in the time of the smṛtis the carpenter lost his former status.
 According to Vaik.
 (X. 14 )189 the offspring of a brāhmaṇa girl from & cucuka ( sūcaka?) is a takṣaka who is untouchable or a goldsmith or blacksmith or worker in bell-metal.
 Bṛhaspati names the takṣaka as one whose food a brāhmaṇa could not eat.

 Tantuvāya ( a weaver), also called kuyinda.
 He is men tioned in Visnu Dh, S. (51.
 13) and Saṅkha quoted by Aparārka p.
 1175.
-He is regarded as & śūdra by the Mahābhāsya on Pāṇ, II.
+He is regarded as & śūdra by the Mahābhāṣya on Pāṇ, II.
 4. 10 and as excluded from sacrificial rites.

 Tūmbūlika--seems to bave been a caste.
 Vide Kāmasutra I. 5.
 37. Bāṇa refers to his house as stored with spices and betel.